 - Mental Health Counseling Specialization Component – 27-30 credits

 3Psychopharmacology and the Biological Basis of Mental Health course will explore the biological influences on mental illness.
 This will include an examination of the physiological basis of behavior, perception, emotion and self-regulation; the current theory and research on the relationship between biological events in the central nervous system and behavior; and psychopharmacological interventions.
 Prerequisites: CO 5010 or SY 6010.

 3Foundational elements of the clinical mental health counseling field.
 Exploring issues of developing a professional identity, understanding the larger clinical mental health service delivery system, being sensitive to issues of diversity, and integrating theory and ethics into ideas about professional clinical mental health counseling.
-There is a 20 hour field experience as part of this course.
 Prerequisite CO 5010.

 3This course is designed to help students understand the foundational models and associated techniques of relational therapy and counseling youth.
 Basic principles, concepts, and assumptions inherent in each of the foundational models will be explored as well as the implications for practice.
 Issues that affect contemporary families and youth and the associated empirically validated treatment will be explored.
 Required course for MS students in the clinical mental health counseling and couples and family therapy tracks.
 Prerequisites CO 5010 or SY 6010 and CO 5260, or permission of the instructor.

 3CO 5710 Crisis & Trauma CounselingThis course will examine models of crisis intervention and trauma treatment.
 Students will learn how to evaluate risk factors, how to determine and utilize resources, and how to apply treatment interventions.
 Prerequisite: CO 5010.